pandemicsyn/oort/README.md

 7. systemctl start oort-valued
 8. journalctl -u oort-valued -f

-Rinse and repeat for oort-groupd
+Rinse and repeat for oort-groupd (substitute the word "group" for "value")

 # Testing out a POC using cfs -> formic -> oort-valued | oort-groupd